Civilian (noun)

 the act of removing the wood and brush from a tract of land

-Unaware of the dangers of deforestation, early settlers made clearings,
+Unaware of the dangers of deforestation, early settlers made clearings, after which

 they could plant crops and build settlements.